iloveTheRain/iloveTheRain/README.md

 I enjoy creating bots, scrapers, and automation scripts that solve real problems.

 🌧 **Life Motto:**
-*`"Life’s not about waiting for the storms to pass it’s about dancing in the rain."`*
+*`"Life isn't about waiting for the storm to pass...
+It's about learning to dance in the rain."`*

 ## 🛠 Tech I Work With